GabeScott/standard-works-vault/General Conference/1999 April - The Shepherds of the Flock.md

 I carry in my heart a deep appreciation for our bishops.
 I am profoundly grateful for the revelation of the Almighty under which this office was created and functions.

 As all of you are aware, last fall a terrible storm hit Central America.
 For six days and nights, Hurricane Mitch locked in over that area and particularly over Honduras.
-The winds blew ferociously and the rains fell without letup.
+The winds blew ferociously, and the rains fell without letup.
 Rivers swelled and took with them houses that had been built along their banks.
 More than 200 bridges were washed out in Honduras, destroying means of travel.
 The soil from the highlands washed towards the sea in a deluge of filthy mud.
 Houses were filled to the tops of the windows.
 Yards and streets were filled.
 People fled in terror, leaving all behind them.

 One of our bishops secured a big truck and went about gathering his people, taking them to higher ground.
 When the truck could no longer get through, he somehow secured a boat.
 He was looking after his flock.

 I went down there to see what had happened and to give comfort, where possible.
 I beheld a miracle.
 I witnessed in operation the simple and marvelously effective organization of this Church.

 Every member of this Church has a bishop or a branch president.
 I have only commendation for other relief efforts which came in from across the world.
 But I have unending admiration for the wonderful manner in which the Church operated.
 The bishops appealed to their stake presidents, who appealed to the Area Presidency, who appealed to headquarters here in Salt Lake City.
-Within hours, great quantities of basic foodstuffs, medicine, and clothing were on their way from our storehouses.
+Within hours great quantities of basic foodstuffs, medicine, and clothing were on their way from our storehouses.

 A warehouse was rented in San Pedro Sula in the area of the greatest damage.
 It was the bishops who marshaled their people to work shifts in the warehouse putting into plastic bags enough food to take care of a family for a week, clothing to put on their backs, medicine to safeguard them against disease.
 Every bishop knew his own people.
 He, with his Relief Society president, knew their needs.
 These were not faceless strangers working as employees of government.
 They were friends, each a member of a ward family small enough that they knew one another’s needs.
 There was no argument, no greedy grasping for food and clothing.
 Everything was orderly.
 It was systematic.
 It was friendly.
 It was motivated by love and concern, and it was done quickly to meet an immediate need.
 It was the gospel at work in a quiet and magnificent manner.